 Frequently Asked Questions

-IP Warming Fundamentals
+Email Deliverability & IP Warming

 IP warming is the gradual process of increasing the volume of emails sent from a new or dormant IP address.
-Its purpose is to build a positive sender reputation with internet service providers (ISPs) like Gmail, Yahoo, and Outlook.
-Without proper IP warming, ISPs may flag your emails as spam due to an unproven reputation, making it crucial for successful email deliverability.
+The goal is to establish a positive sender reputation with internet service providers (ISPs) like Gmail, Yahoo, and Hotmail.
+Without proper warming, ISPs may flag your emails as spam due to an unproven reputation.
+This process is crucial because ISPs rely on sender behavior and engagement metrics to determine deliverability.
+Abrupt increases in email volume from an unfamiliar IP can trigger spam filters, leading to deliverability issues.
+Note: IP warming requires careful planning and monitoring; rushing the process can damage your sender reputation.
+Source

 What metrics should I monitor during IP warming?